VitorOnoue/bootcamp/README.md

     + check datetime/2_timedelta.py for example

 + with a datetime object, its possible to get both date and/or time separately, by using `.date()` and `.time()`

++ `strftime` to format time objects, `strptime` to parse/convert
+  + check datetime/3_strfstrp for better understanding